primefaces/primefaces/docs/10_0_0/core/dynamiccontent.md

 }
 ```

+### Use InputStream / byte[] array

+You may already have your image in memory in an `InputStream` or `byte[]` array.
+The content-type header will not be set in the response.
+If you need to set a content-type, we recommend to use the _org.primefaces.model.StreamedContent_.

 ## Dynamic content rendering via Data URI (stream=_false_ - currently only supported by _p:graphicImage_)

+!> This should only be used for very small images!

 ### What happens when rendering the _p:graphicImage_: